Mandaeans: Modern Iraq and Iran

 Following the First World War, the Mandaeans were still largely living in rural areas in the lower parts of British protected Iraq and Iran.
 Owing to the rise of Arab nationalism, Iraqi Mandaeans have seen the increased use of Arabic, with Mandaic being dropped as a language by the Mandaeans.
 With the rise of secularism in Iraq, more Mandaeans aimed to follow the secular way of life, with a lot of Iraqi Mandaeans abandoning daily baptisms, instead weekly ones, and for some monthly.
 By the 70s to 80s the Mandaeans were also forced to abandon their stances on the cutting of hair and forced military service, which are strictly prohibited in Mandaeaism.

 Mandeans, who mostly lived in rural parts of Maysan Governorate, migrated to large cities such as Baghdad and Basra.
 This caused a major change in the community, as they transitioned from traditionalism to modernism.
 The future generation entered the world of politics.
 Some of them became leaders in the Communist Party.
 Some of them entered the Baath Party and the rest of the parties.
 During the time of Abdul Karim Qasim persecution decreased.
 Later under Saddam Hussein, the Mandaean community flourished in Iraq.
 They were given permission to practice their religion and the government allocated them lands to build their places of worship.
 A decree was issued in 1972, allowing Mandeans to have holiday and enjoy during their festivals.

-In Iraq, Mandaeans were renowned goldsmiths and silversmiths, particularly in Baghdad, where they operated shops in Al-Nahr Street, Shorjah, Qishla, Rusafa, Al-Karimat, Al-Azramli, and Al-Fahhama on the Al-Karkh side.
+In Iraq, Mandaeans were renowned goldsmiths and silversmiths, particularly in Baghdad, where they operated shops in al-Nahr Street, Shorjah, Qishla, Rusafa, al-Karimat, al-Azramli, and al-Fahhama on the Karkh side.
 Many Mandaeans also held prominent positions in the government.
 Lamia Abbas Amara served as Iraq’s cultural attaché and deputy permanent representative to UNESCO in Paris from 1973 to 1975.
 Poet Abdul Razzaq Abdul was a cultural advisor to the Ministry of Culture and Information, while astronomer Abdul Azim Al-Sabti played a key role in establishing the Erbil Observatory on Mount Korek, the largest observatory in the Middle East.
 In 2001, Saddam granted them the title of "Golden Sect".
 He pledged to build more Mandaean temples.
 Rishama Sattar Jabbar Hilow met Saddam in 2001, an event televised in Iraq.
 The Sabian–Mandaean Mandi in Baghdad was built on the land donated by the government.